fidlabs/Open-Data-Pathway/README.md

   - If yes to either, applicants will have a maximum DataCap allowance for their first application (see allocation breakdown below)

 Client ID Check (KYC)
-- All applicants will be asked if they are willing to complete a free know your customer (KYC) check to confirm themself as a human user associated with a speicific GitHub ID.
+- All applicants will be asked if they are willing to complete a free Know Your Customer (KYC) check to confirm themself as a human user associated with a speicific GitHub ID.
 - If they decline the check, they will be significantly limited in the maximum amount of DataCap they can request unless they are able to provide other forms of client identification.
 - With our KYC check design, users are asked to validate their ID and livelihood via a link on filplus.storage and their submitted information is then encrypted and stored in a decentralized manner across the third party provider, Togggle.io, servers.
 This information is never shared with the allocator team, nor in public in this GitHub repo.